Introduction

 Our policies on slavery and human trafficking

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we will provide training to our staff.
-We will also require our business partners to provide training to their staff and suppliers and providers.
+• To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to our staff.
+We will also require our business partners to provide training to their staff and suppliers.

 Further steps